-- i.
-Continue to implement throughout all classes a progressive plan that supports the implementation of First Steps / New Language Curriculum.
-The school follows will follow an annual plan (writing genre is recount in September and October) covering all strategies in writing and reading in the senior classes (3rd to 6th).
-However, the new language curriculum will focus on oral language and writing strands from Junior Infants to 2nd Class, following staff CPD (facilitated by PDST), in both the English and Irish curricula, combined with ongoing elective support were possible. - ii.
-In order to continue to progress our numeracy practice and scores, ten minutes of oral maths will preface the beginning of every numeracy lesson, endorsing the development of lateral thinking and consistency in language where appropriate.
+i.
+Continue to implement throughout all classes a progressive plan that supports the implementation of the new Language Curriculum.
+The school follows will follow an annual plan, introducing the new elements of the language curriculum in both English and Irish, while covering all strategies in writing and reading in the senior classes (3rd to 6th).
+The new language curriculum will focus on oral language, and now the reading and writing strands from Junior Infants to 2nd Class, following staff CPD (facilitated by

+PDST), in both the English and Irish curricula, combined with ongoing elective support were possible.

+- ii.
+In order to continue to progress our numeracy practice and scores, ten minutes of oral maths will continue to preface the beginning of every numeracy lesson, endorsing the development of lateral thinking and consistency in language where appropriate.
 There will also be an emphasis on the learning of tables, using a range of methodologies.
 These areas remain prioritised for improvement along with consistency in a spiralled approach to maths language.
 Problem solving will continue to be addressed through 'Brain Snack' as an integral approach to each daily lesson. - iii.
 Engage with the new Stay Safe programme as an aspect of the SPHE curriculum. - iv.
+We will integrate technology into the student experience and foster an environment of support and innovation in learning.
+School leadership will provide resources and cultivate a supportive and collaborative teaching and learning environment for integrating technology as a meaningful and effective part of the educational process.
+Students will leave our school as active, engaged and productive users of technology as a tool for learning and understand the impact of those technologies on society.
+With respect to the dimension of Teaching and Learning, we will chose the domain of leaner outcomes and aspire to the first two standards; namely that students enjoy their learning are motivated to learn and expect to achieve as learners, and that students have the necessary knowledge, skills and attitudes required to understand themselves and their relationships. - v.
 The target for 2014/2015 was to increase the attendance rate and maintain an attendance rate at this increase, ideally at 93.5%.
-The school did not succeed, as attendance remained at 91%.
+The school did not succeed.
 The target for 2016/2017 was to increase this attendance rate and maintain an attendance rate at this increase, ideally at 93.5%.
-However, further analysis indicates that while attendance is at 93% for the months of September and October, it falls to an average of 87% in December, May and June.
-These months will be targeted specifically, to endeavour to maintain the attendance rate of 93% evident at the beginning of the academic year, as will pupils who have missed more than 20 days in the preceding academic year - 4.3 The following legislative and regulatory requirements need to be addressed: (Specify the aspects that need to be addressed) - i.
-The annual review of our Health and Safety Policy, - ii.
+The attendance for 2017/2018 is reported at 89%.
+However, further analysis indicates that while attendance is at 93% for the months of September and October, it falls to an average of 89% in December, April, May and June.
+These months will be targeted specifically, to endeavour to maintain the attendance rate of 93% evident at the beginning of the academic year.
+Pupils who have missed more than 20 days in the preceding academic year will also be purposely targeted (59 pupils have missed 20 days or more).

+4.3 The following legislative and regulatory requirements need to be addressed: (Specify the aspects that need to be addressed)

+- i.
+The annual review of our Health and Safety Policy - ii.
 The annual review of our Anti-Bullying Policy - iii.
-The annual review of our Child Protection Policy
+The annual review of our Child Protection Policy - iv.
+The annual review of our Child Safety Statement - v.
+The annual review of our G.D.P.R. policies